-And then the telephone story stopped
+And then the story just stopped

-- The telephone network was constructed to match the human voice - And that's all it did - Telephone service innovations were deployed early on in the story of telephone - Time Division Multiplexing was developed in 1870's for telegraphy (later adapted for digital telephony) - The Stroger Automatic Exchange was invented in 1891 - The Fax dates back to 1843 - And there was the Speaking Clock of course - And not much else! - While telephone companies monopolized technology, they did so in a defensive stance to maintain their hold on telephony services - Meanwhile, the phone companies' research labs invented the transistor, switching, DACs, packet networking, ciphers, radio astronomy, television, solar cells, C, Unix, microprocessors
+- The telephone network was constructed to match the human voice - And that's all it did - Telephone service innovations were deployed early on in the history of telephone - Time Division Multiplexing was developed in 1870's for telegraphy (later adapted for digital telephony) - The Stroger Automatic Exchange was invented in 1891 - The Fax dates back to 1843 - And there was the Speaking Clock of course - And not much else! - While telephone companies monopolized technology, they did so in a defensive stance to maintain their hold on telephony services - Meanwhile, ...